Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Freshmen Mentor for 15 undergrads, School of Aerospace, Tsinghua University, 2018, 2019

 ### Friends' links (under construction)
 [Hedong (Ben) Hou](https://benahou.github.io/) is not working hard enough!
-Please drop him a message and remind him  that the [Millennium Problem of Navier-Stokes Equations](https://www.claymath.org/millennium-problems/navier%E2%80%93stokes-equation) is still unsolved and he is now only 15 years away from reaching the age limit of the [Fields Medal](https://www.mathunion.org/imu-awards/fields-medal)!
+Please drop him a message and remind him that the [Millennium Problem of Navier-Stokes Equations](https://www.claymath.org/millennium-problems/navier%E2%80%93stokes-equation) is still unsolved!
 [Pwe](https://yipe.ng/zh.pdf) is a cat.
 Click [here](https://pwe.cat/) to pat.
 [Xinyi](https://xinyi-huang.github.io/) is taking her voyage through turbulence and leaves no trace.
 But the ups and downs are already in the mind.